MysteriousJ/Blender-Export-Scripting-Guide/readme.md

 Say you use an OBJ loading library for your project, and later you decide you want to support skeleton animations.
 OBJ doesn't support skeletons, so now you have to find a new library to load a new format and redo your integration code from scratch.

 If you're in control of all models you will need to load (most games, for example), making your own format and exporter that does only what you need cuts down on completixy and work.
 You can have Blender output a simple, predictable binary format that's easy for the engine to parse.
 If you need more data later, you can extend your existing exporter.

 Blender makes it easy enough to get the data you're interested in, though where to find it in Blender's Python API can be hard to figure out.
-That's what this guide is for.
+I was able to write my own exporter thanks to [IQM](https://github.com/lsalzman/iqm) having the most readable blender export scripts I've seen by far.
+I recommend referencing those in addition to this guide.

 This repo includes a complete export script that produces files for meshes and skeleton animations.
 The file format has no name, and looks like this:
 ```